wasmCloud/wasmcloud.com/docs/ecosystem/wash/plugins.md

 To summarize, wash plugins are much more locked down than standard plugin models thanks to Wasm.
 However, they still have access to some more privileged resources so they can actually do some useful things.
 So, still be careful that your plugin is coming from a trusted source before installing.
-As the plugin ecosystem continues to evolve we will add more ways to fine tune what a plugin is allowed access to at any given time.
+In particular, DO NOT pass it any paths that you do not want to grant it access to (i.e. you probably shouldn't pass `/` or `/etc`) as wash will assume that you meant to give the plugin access.
+Unfortunately, the WASI filesystem preopen API is not flexible or granular enough yet to restrict access on a per-file basis (as everything is handled as a directory).
+So for now, this is the best option available.
+As the plugin and WASI ecosystems continue to evolve we will add more ways to fine tune what a plugin is allowed access to at any given time.

 ### Disabling plugins